 Most students finance their legal education through the use of education loans.
 As long as you know the costs associated with these loans, it is appropriate to use them.

-To determine your financial well-being, you need to know the terms of the education debt which you presently have.
-The debt calculators on https://finaid.org/ provide a good way to analyze your debt burden.
-They are available at https://finaid.org/calculators/ .
+To determine your financial well-being, you need to know the terms of the education debt.
+Finaid’s debt calculators provide a good way to analyze your debt burden.

 You should also know who holds your loans.
 Some lenders sell the loans on a secondary market, so the company you borrow from may not be the same company you will send your payment to.
 Other lenders will still own the loan, but will contract with other companies to service the loan by processing payments, billing and correspondence.
 Your lender is required to inform you of any of these arrangements.
 Remember to keep copies of all documents which you receive in a safe place.